digbmc/cwd-toolkit/index.md

   - how-to
   - templates

-classes: wide # Setting the class as wide will extend the page's content into the right margin.
+classes: # Setting the class as wide will extend the page's content into the right margin.
 ---

 You can replace the text in this section with your own text such as an introduction to your site.